 $$ | Back Office Technology

 As a solopreneur, you’ll be wearing many hats.
-As you develop your sales process, you’ll want to incorporate software, platforms, and other technology that can automate the heavy lifting for you.
+And as you develop your sales process, you’ll want to incorporate software, platforms, and other technology that can automate the heavy lifting for you.
 This might include scheduling software, invoicing software, CRM systems, graphic design program, or digital contracts.
 This investment will depend on your process, but will run anywhere from $10-99/mo.

 $$ | Marketing